zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 =====================

 :option:`LDREX_STREX_AVAILABLE`
-      Set to ‘n’ when the ldrex/strex instructions are not available.
+      Set to 'n' when the ldrex/strex instructions are not available.

 :option:`DATA_ENDIANNESS_LITTLE`
-      Set to ‘n’ when the data sections are big endian.
+      Set to 'n' when the data sections are big endian.

 :option:`STACK_ALIGN_DOUBLE_WORD`
-      Set to ‘n’ only when there is a good reason to do it.
+      Set to 'n' only when there is a good reason to do it.

 :option:`NUM_IRQ_PRIO_BITS`
       The platform configuration sets this to the correct value for the board